 If accounts payable are not managed effectively, it can lead to cash flow problems.
 Delayed payments to suppliers can cause supply chain disruptions, which can impact the medical office’s ability to provide quality care to patients.
 It can also strain relationships with suppliers, who may stop providing goods and services to the medical office.

-Accounts payable also play a critical role in financial reporting.
+Accounts payable also play a critical role in maintaining accurate financial records.
 A medical office needs to keep accurate records of its accounts payable to ensure that it can prepare factual financial statements.

 Financial statements are essential for a medical office as they provide insights into the business’s financial health.
 If accounts payable are not managed effectively, it can lead to inaccurate financial statements.

 This can lead to a lack of confidence in the medical office’s financial health, affecting funding, investment, and partnerships.
-It can also lead to non-compliance with laws.
+It can also result in operational challenges.

 Supplier Relationships